 Bases can be made from any number of materials; stone, concrete, plastic, metal, etc. Conversely they can also be sculpted from clay.

-For an understand modern look, I find that my Creative Paperclay sculptures are best complemented by a solid wood base.
-The wood provides enough weight to keep the sculpture balanced without compromising the lightness of the sculpture’s weight.
+For a modern look, I find that my Creative Paperclay sculptures are best complemented by a solid wood base.
+The wood provides enough weight to keep the sculpture balanced without compromising the lightness of the sculpture’s overall weight.

-I have my wooden bases custom cut, often from reclaimed wood and then sealed with tung oil for a lovely and subtle hand-rubbed finish.
+Many of my wooden bases are custom made, often from reclaimed wood and then sealed with tung oil for a lovely and subtle hand-rubbed finish.